 Number of Positions: 2-3

-The program emphasizes clinical practice consisting of eight months of core (required) learning experiences in specific aspects of acute care pharmacy practice and four months of elective opportunities.
+The program emphasizes clinical practice consisting of 8.5 months of core (required) learning experiences in specific aspects of acute care pharmacy practice and four months of elective opportunities.
 These core and elective learning experiences will provide the basic foundation for quality clinical practice.
 In addition, this program enables the resident to learn and apply teaching and research techniques.

 The resident will participate in safe, evidence-based, compassionate, and cost-effective patient care.
 All patient care activities are under the supervision of attending pharmacists and commensurate with the resident’s level of training as determined by the residency program.
 The resident will communicate effectively with supervising attending pharmacists regarding his/her patient evaluation, interpretation of diagnostic tests, and plan of care and intended therapeutic interventions.
 Additionally, the resident will provide oral and written consultations focused on improving patient outcomes and enhancing communication with the health care team.